 Very often the coating is controlled only in a preparation area and then the coating is moved or pumped into the dip tanks.
 In case there is not a preparation area, the coating is commonly controlled with low frequency (max.
 1 or 2 times per shift).

 This process conceals many potential problems including: sedimentation, solvent evaporation or bacterial attack.
 This can result in a variation in terms of coating density when compared to the preparation area, where the coating is monitored or between 2 measurements into the dip tanks.
-This creates unreliable traceability problems and the correct method of trouble-shooting to identify the real reason of the defects on the casting.
+This creates unreliable traceability problems and extremely difficult troubleshooting to identify the real reason of casting defects.

 For this reason, the ProserviceTech All-in-One dip tanks are provided with their own CPP with density control and preparation in one unit.
 The coating is then constantly monitored by Density Sentinel, handling automatically the dosing of dense coating and solvent.
 In this way you can control the coating features right where the cores are dipped.

 Are you aware coating sedimentation, dipping operations and the way the cores are handled after dipping can affect the coating layer thickness up to 50-60%?
-In fact those variables act often independently one from the other one, making the process and the coating layer thickness often out of control and unpredictable.
+In fact those variables act often independently independently of each other, making the process and the coating layer thickness often out of control and unpredictable.

-In collaboration with the company James Durrans Ltd, using their water-based coating RWB 3521-MOD-P, Proservicetech has performed the next tests to measure the variation introduced by the previously listed variables.
-An ARENA ALL-in-ONE DT5X5S with manipulator and an ARENA Drying oven RO1400 have been used as shown into the video.
+In collaboration with the company James Durrans Ltd, using their water-based coating RWB 3521-MOD-P, Proservicetech has performed the following tests to measure the variation introduced by the previously listed variables.
+An ARENA ALL-in-ONE DT5X5S with manipulator and an ARENA Drying oven RO1400 have been used.

 TEST 1: Wet layer thickness (WLT) Vs Dipping time / speed